ugoviti/izpbx/README.md

 - Small image footprint
 - Asterisk PBX Engine (compiled from scratch)
 - FreePBX WEB Management GUI (with predownloaded modules for quicker initial deploy)
-- Automatic installation managed when deploying izpbx for the first time, successive updates will be managed by FreePBX Official Version Upgrade
+- FreePBX automatic installation, managed when deploying izpbx for the first time, successive updates will be managed by FreePBX Official Version Upgrade itself
 - Persistent storage mode for configuration and not volatile data
 - Fail2ban as security monitor to block SIP and HTTP brute force attacks
-- FOP2 Operator Panel (optional)
+- FOP2 Operator Panel
 - Integrated Asterisk Zabbix agent for active health monitoring
 - Misc `izpbx-*` scripts (like `izpbx-callstats`)
 - `izsynth` utility - TTS/Text To Speech synthesizer, background music overlay assembler and audio file converter for PBX and Home Automation Systems
-- tcpdump and sngrep utility to debug VoIP calls
+- `tcpdump` and `sngrep` utility to debug VoIP calls
 - supervisord as services management with monitoring and automatic restart when services fail
 - postfix MTA daemon for sending mails (notifications, voicemails and FAXes)
 - Integrated cron daemon for running scheduled tasks
-- TFTP server for autoprovisioning VoIP Phones
+- TFTP and DHCP server powered by DNSMasq for autoprovisioning VoIP Phones
 - Apache 2.4 and PHP 7.3 (mpm_prefork+mod_php configuration mode)
-- Automatic Let's Encrypt HTTPS Certificate management for exposed PBXs to internet
+- Automatic Let's Encrypt HTTPS certificate management for exposed PBXs to internet
 - Custom commercial SSL Certificates support
 - Logrotating of service logs
-- All Bootstrap configurations made via single central `.env` file
+- All configurations made via single central `.env` file
 - Many customizable variables to use (look inside `default.env` file)
-- Two containers setup: (antipattern docker design but needed by the FreePBX ecosystem to works)
+- Only two containers setup: (**Antipattern docker design** but needed by the FreePBX ecosystem to works)
   - **izpbx** (izpbx-asterisk container: Asterisk Engine + FreePBX Frontend + others services)
   - **izpbx-db** (mariadb container: Database Backend)

 # Targets of this project
-- On-Premise fast, automatic a repeatable deploy of "small" PBX Systems (by default max 50 concurrent calls... it's based on default 200 RTP port range.. tune it!)
+- On-Premise fast, automatic a repeatable deploy of PBX systems.
+by default max 50 concurrent calls... it's based on default 200 ports RTP range (`10000-10200`)... fine-tune based on your needs!
+you can use `10000-20000` range when using `network_mode: host` (default)

 # Limits of this project
-- On the Cloud single deploy for every VM.
+- One izPBX for every public IP or VM.
 No multi containers setup works out of the box right now (caused by technical limits of how Docker and SIP UDP RTP traffic works)
-- Docker Antipattern Design (FreePBX was not designed to run as containerized app, and its ecosystem requires numerous modules to function)
+- Docker Antipattern Design (FreePBX was not designed to run as containerized app, and its ecosystem requires numerous modules to function, and the FreePBX modules updates will managed by FreePBX Admin Modules Pages itself)

 # How to use this image
 Using **docker-compose** is the suggested method: